dschadow/Java-Web-Security/README.md

 ###Ch07_XSSFilter

 ###Ch07_XSSJSF
+Java Server Faces (JSF) based web application accepting user input in two forms.
+The first form results into an output page showing the user input in drop down boxes and output text fields with all default attributes active.
+The second form results into an output page using the same output fields with any additional security related attribute set to the maximum.
+Use an input like *&lt;script&gt;alert(&#x27;Hello&#x27;)&lt;/script&gt;* to challenge the JSF XSS protection.

+**Requirements:** Apache Tomcat, Webbrowser

 ###Ch08_CSRF
 Web application showing Cross-Site Request Forgery (CSRF) with GET and POST requests and how to protect forms with an anti CSRF token.